Restaurant Sells Taco Bowls to Support Immigrants, Refugees

 Taco Tuesday just received a spicy twist.

-President Donald Trump's travel ban has sparked Comal, a Berkeley restaurant, to sell taco bowls in exchange for money that will be used to support immigrants and refugees.
+President Donald Trump's travel ban has sparked Comal, a Berkeley restaurant, to sell taco bowls in exchange for money that will be used to support immigrants and refugees from the seven Muslim-majority countries impacted by the executive order.

 The eatery's head chef, whose ancestors migrated to the United States from the former Soviet Union, spearheaded the idea.
 Andrew Hoffman, the restaurant's co-owner, helped put the plan into action.